Preschool Boycott!

 scientific evidence that I learn better through imaginative play right here at home with you?"

-Today's announcement came shortly after the National Institute for Early Education Research
+Today's announcement came shortly after the National Institute for Early Education

-released a report estimating the state would get back $2.78 for every $1 it invests in the
+Research released a report estimating the state would get back $2.78 for every $1

-Proposition 82 preschool program.
-Those findings echo a similar study by the RAND Corporation.
+it invests in the preschool program.
+Those findings echo a similar study by the

-The activist group Tykes On Trikes (TOT) insists the reports ignore contrary data by California's
+RAND Corporation.
+The activist group Tykes On Trikes (TOT) insists the reports ignore

-Legislative Analyst, and are skewed, biased, and paid for by proponents of Prop 82, such as The
+contrary data by California's Legislative Analyst, and are skewed, biased, and paid

-kids.
 A spokes-toddler for the group went so far as to claim that; "Publicly funded

-preschool-for-all programs are a feat of social engineering to groom human resources for corporate
+preschool-for-all programs are a feat of social engineering to groom human resources

-profit and guarantee jobs for teachers.
-They have nothing to do with what is best for little kids."
+for corporate profit and guarantee jobs for teachers.
+They have nothing to do with

 Institutionalized Children Harmed